rotosports/rotosport-core/contracts/tokenomics/vesting/README.md

 #### `RegisterVestingAccounts`

-Creates vesting schedules for the ASTRO token.
+Creates vesting schedules for the ROTO token.
 Each vesting token should have the Generator contract address as the `VestingContractAddress`.
 Also, each schedule will unlock tokens at a different rate according to its time duration.

-Execute this message by calling the ASTRO token contract address.
+Execute this message by calling the ROTO token contract address.

 ```json
 {